CoveAS/dropp-for-woocommerce/readme.txt

 If the order does not have a dropp shipping method attached to one of the order lines then dropp booking will not be available.
 To enable it simply add a new shipping line to the order and edit it to use dropp shipping.
 If an order cannot be edited then try to change the order status to **pending** first.

 == Changelog ==

+= 1.4.11 =

+* Added option to book orders with return labels

 = 1.4.10 =